ThibaudA/linkstreamprediction/README.md

   C2: less than classthreshold=5 links during observation
   C3: more than classthreshold=5 links during observation

+C0: without classes
+AllClasses: Union of C1, C2 and C3

 Activity extrapolation during training: Activity during training prediction period Activity extrapolation during real prediction: Extrapolation of observation period activity

-gradient descent initiation: Random exploration of the parameters space between the parameters indicated in the configfile for each metric
+gradient descent initiation: Random exploration of the parameters space between the parameters indicated in the configuration file for each metric

 Other settings:

   Prediction extraction
+  Number of step during random explo
+  Max number of step during gradient descent fine tuning of gradient descent one step prediction using the the parameters indicated in the configuration file for each metric

 Undirected link stream